keystonejs/keystone/packages/fields/src/types/Virtual/README.md

 The `Virtual` field type allows you to define a read-only field which you define the resolver for.
 This can be used to return computed values, values combining multiple fields, or custom formated values.
+The `resolver` function used in the `Virtual` field type is an [apollo server resolver](https://www.apollographql.com/docs/apollo-server/data/resolvers/), and supports the same [arguments](https://www.apollographql.com/docs/apollo-server/data/resolvers/#resolver-arguments).

 ## Usage

 The most basic usage is to provide a `resolver` function which returns a `String` value.
+The first argument to the resolver function is the list `item`.

+### Basic

 ```js
 const { Virtual, Text } = require('@keystonejs/fields');